Long QT syndrome: Acquired

 Although long QT syndrome is often a genetic condition, a prolonged QT interval associated with an increased risk of abnormal heart rhythms can also occur in people without a genetic abnormality, commonly due to a side effect of medications.
 Drug-induced QT prolongation is often a result of treatment by antiarrhythmic drugs such as amiodarone and sotalol, antibiotics such as erythromycin, or antihistamines such as terfenadine.
 Other drugs which prolong the QT interval include some antipsychotics such as haloperidol and ziprasidone, and the antidepressant citalopram.
 Lists of medications associated with prolongation of the QT interval, such as the CredibleMeds database, can be found online.

 Other causes of acquired LQTS include abnormally low levels of potassium (hypokalaemia) or magnesium (hypomagnesaemia) within the blood.
 This can be exacerbated following a sudden reduction in the blood supply to the heart (myocardial infarction), low levels of thyroid hormone (hypothyroidism), and a slow heart rate (bradycardia).

 Anorexia nervosa has been associated with sudden death, possibly due to QT prolongation.
 The malnutrition seen in this condition can sometimes affect the blood concentration of salts such as potassium, potentially leading to acquired long QT syndrome, in turn causing sudden cardiac death.
 The malnutrition and associated changes in salt balance develop over a prolonged period, and rapid refeeding may further disturb the salt imbalances, increasing the risk of arrhythmias.
 Care must therefore be taken to monitor electrolyte levels to avoid the complications of refeeding syndrome.

+Anti-Ro/SSA autoantibodies, characteristic of Sjögren's disease and systemic lupus erythematosus, can contribute to QT interval prolongation.
+These autoantibodies are capable of binding to ventricular potassium channels of the heart, thereby disrupting potassium current, which leads to prolongation of the QT interval.
+In patients with circulating anti-Ro/SSA autoantibodies, the QTc interval is longer than in patients without such antibodies.
+Also, in patients with circulating autoantibodies, the chance of detecting pathological QTc interval prolongation increases almost twofold.

 Factors that prolong the QT interval are additive, meaning that a combination of factors (such as taking a QT-prolonging drug and having low levels of potassium) can cause a greater degree of QT prolongation than each factor alone.
 This also applies to some genetic variants, which by themselves only minimally prolong the QT interval but can make people more susceptible to significant drug-induced QT prolongation.